dylanfit/MAX-Macro/README.md

 # MAX-Macro

+!!! it is highly recommended to use bloxstrap with a custom, easily readable font that is compatible with OCR.
+I know that Arial works 100%. !!!

 A macro that reincarnates and prestiges for the user automatically.
 PLEASE REPORT ANY BUGS OR ISSUES TO doodlechihuahua6252 on discord!